Abyssall-Dev/RePath/README.md

 # RePath

-RePath is a fast and efficient pathfinding library specifically designed for MMO game servers.
-It leverages the A* algorithm to provide rapid and precise pathfinding solution, essential for managing large numbers of NPCs and players in real-time environments.
+RePath is a fast and efficient pathfinding library.
+It leverages the A* algorithm to provide rapid and precise pathfinding solution on OBJ navmeshes, essential for managing large numbers of NPCs in real-time environments.

 RePath was developed for [Respark](https://playrespark.com/), an upcoming open world MMO shooter.
 Respark combines intense combat, strategic gameplay, and a vast, dynamic world to explore.
 Join our community on [Discord](https://discord.gg/8qzSGyekVJ) to stay updated with the latest news and development progress.

 ## Description

-RePath was developed to address the need for high-performance pathfinding in a game server written for the upcoming open world MMO shooter called [Respark](https://playrespark.com/).
+RePath was developed to address the need for high-performance pathfinding in an MMO game server.
 Given the complexity and size of game worlds, pathfinding can be a significant bottleneck.
 RePath optimizes this process through a combination of precomputation, caching, and advanced search algorithms, ensuring quick and accurate pathfinding even in demanding scenarios.

-### How It Works

-- **A\* Algorithm**: A widely-used pathfinding algorithm known for its efficiency and accuracy in finding the shortest path.
-- **Precomputation**: Paths are precomputed and cached to provide near-instantaneous results right from the start.
-- **LRU Cache**: Least Recently Used (LRU) cache ensures efficient memory usage by storing only the most recently accessed paths.
+It can also be used in other applications requiring efficient pathfinding, such as robotics, simulation, and AI.

 ### Why It's Fast